 Time and time again, studies have shown that through exposure to the arts, including art museums, students demonstrate stronger critical thinking skills, display higher levels of social understanding, exhibit greater historical empathy, and develop an interest in other cultural institutions.
 The benefits are significantly greater for students from historically marginalized populations.
 As Rochester’s community museum, we are proud that the ELC program continues to support this initiative!

-The MAG-RCSD Expanded Learning Collaboration is sponsored by the William and Sheila Konar Foundation, with additional support from M&T Bank, the Max and Marian Farash Charitable Foundation, the Waldron Rise Foundation, The Guido and Ellen Palma Foundation, the Wan Jou Family Foundation in memory of Shi-Ling C. Hsiang, Rosemary Christoff Dolan in memory of the artist Marie Alexandre Christoff, Wegmans, and Deborah Goldman.
-Funding is also provided by Alice Smith and other generous donors to An Artists’ Affair.
+The MAG-RCSD Expanded Learning Collaboration is sponsored by the William and Sheila Konar Foundation, with additional support from Alice K. and J. Michael Smith, M&T Bank, the Max and Marian Farash Charitable Foundation, Walter R. Uhrman, and an anonymous donor.
+Funding is also provided by the Guido and Ellen Palma Foundation, Irwin and Roz Engelman, George and Barbara Segel, the Wan Jou Family Foundation in memory of Shi-Ling C. Hsiang, Rosemary Christoff Dolan in memory of the artist Marie Alexandre Christoff, Deborah Goldman, Partners + Napier, Grant C. and Jennifer N. Cos, in memory of Mary Rapp, an anonymous donor, and the generous supporters of An Artists’ Affair.

-This program is also made possible in part by the Institute of Museum and Library Services, ARPML-250503-OMLS-22, www.imls.gov.
+This project is also made possible in part by the Institute of Museum and Library Services, MA-252850-OMS-23.

-The McPherson Director of Academic Programs is partially endowed by an anonymous donor.
+The McPherson Director of Academic Programs is partially endowed by an anonymous donor and supported by the Joan Feinbloom School Programming Fund.
 Support for the Estelle B. Goldman Museum Educators is provided by the Estate of Estelle B. Goldman.